Betrayed in the Octagon

-Betrayed in the Octagon is the first album by electronic artist Oneohtrix Point Never, initially credited to "Magic Oneohtrix Point Never".
+Betrayed in the Octagon is the debut studio album by electronic artist Oneohtrix Point Never, initially credited to "Magic Oneohtrix Point Never".

 Background

 The album is the first Lopatin released under the "Oneohtrix Point Never" pseudonym.
 The album was released initially in 2007 on hand-numbered cassettes on the Deception Island label.
 It was reissued on vinyl in 2009 under No Fun Records.

 The album was recorded in Massachusetts with a Roland Juno-60, a Sequential Circuits Six-Trak, and a Roland MSQ-700 Sequencer.

 Songs from the album were later re-released on the 2009 compilation Rifts.

 Reception

 Writing for AllMusic, Fred Thomas wrote that Lopatin "[cascades] through phrases of haunted elegance and more mellow new age reflection" on the album that started the Oneohtrix Point Never project.

 Track listing

 Adapted from cassette liner notes.
 Later releases do not include the first track "Weird Times Docking This Orb", and track 7 "Parallel Mind Overture" is renamed to "Parallel Minds", including the digital version on Bandcamp.
 These changes were first seen in the second release of this album in 2009 as an LP.